SoliDry/api-generator/README.md

 class DefaultController extends BaseController
 {
-    protected $jsonApi = true;
+    protected $jsonApi = false;
 }
 ```
 As this class inherited by all Controllers - You don't have to add this property in every Controller class.
-By default JSON API is turned off.
+By default JSON API is turned on.

 Laravel project example with generated files can be found here -  https://github.com/RJAPI/rjapi-laravel